 Emergency Grant Funding

 For the past few years, UW-Platteville has been able to utilize federal COVID relief funds to offer emergency grants for UW-Platteville students.
 Unfortunately, all federal COVID funds have now been exhausted and UW-Platteville has very limited funding available to provide emergency grants.
-Please read the current eligibility criteria for our Pioneers Helping Pioneers Emergency Grants.

 Emergency Grant Eligibility Criteria

-• Must be a UW-Platteville main campus undergraduate student.
+- Must be a UW-Platteville undergraduate student.

 To apply